elisemercury/Duplicate-Image-Finder/README.md

 difPy returns various types of output that you may use depending on your use case:

 ### I. Search Result Dictionary
 A **JSON formatted collection** of duplicates/similar images (i. e. **match groups**) that were found.
-Each match group has one "main" image (which is the key of the dictionary) that can have one or more matches.
-For each match, a list with the match filename and the MSE between "main" image and match are added.
+Each match group has a primary image (key of the dictionary) which holds the list of duplicates including their MSE (Mean Squared Error).
+The lower the MSE, the more similar two images are, therefore, an MSE of 0 indicates duplicates.

 ```python
 search.result